Charles Wesley: Voyage to America

-On 14 October 1735, Charles and his brother John sailed on The Simmonds from Gravesend, Kent for Savannah in Georgia Colony in British America at the request of the governor, James Oglethorpe.
-Charles was appointed Secretary of Indian Affairs and while John remained in Savannah, Charles went as chaplain to the garrison and colony at nearby Fort Frederica, St. Simon's Island, arriving there Tuesday, 9 March 1736 according to his journal entry.
+On 14 October 1735, Wesley and his brother John sailed on The Simmonds from Gravesend, Kent, for Savannah in the Georgia colony of British America at the request of the governor, James Oglethorpe.
+Wesley was appointed Secretary of Indian Affairs and while John remained in Savannah, Wesley went as chaplain to the garrison and colony at nearby Fort Frederica, St. Simon's Island, arriving there on 9 March 1736 according to his journal entry.
 Matters did not turn out well, and he was largely rejected by the settlers.
-In July 1736, Charles was commissioned to England as the bearer of dispatches to the trustees of the colony.
+In July 1736, Wesley was commissioned to England as the bearer of dispatches to the trustees of the colony.
 On 16 August 1736, he sailed from Charleston, South Carolina, never to return to the Georgia colony.